The beauty benefits of lactic acid

 What are the benefits of lactic acid?

-1. Lactic acid accelerates skin cell turnover
+1. It accelerates skin cell turnover

 2. It can help to prevent and fade pigmentation

 By encouraging a faster cell turnover, lactic acid can help to fade areas of discolouration and pigmentation on the skin’s surface.
 It’s a great option for treating stubborn dark spots that linger long after a blemish has disappeared, as well as sun and/or age spots.
-In fact, clinical studies have shown that lactic acid might also protect against areas of pigmentation forming in the first place.
+In fact, clinical studies show that lactic acid might also protect against areas of pigmentation forming in the first place.
 This is because it has been proven to inhibit the activity of a protein called tyrosinase, involved in the production melanin.

-3. A true multitasking skin-saver, lactic acid also works to hydrate the skin
+3. It works to hydrate the skin

 In contrast to it’s much more commonly used cousin – glycolic acid – lactic acid is an excellent humectant.
 This means that, in addition to slewing away dead skin cells, lactic acid draws water into the skin, forms chemical bonds with these molecules and improves the skin’s overall hydration.